 “Anyone who knows me or has worked with me understands that the person I am is not reflective of the character painted by those who have come forward,” he said.

 Hakem is a business partner at local nightclub 441 Main, where he works security.
 He recently made headlines after turning a person away from the nightclub after hearing them make homophobic remarks.
-He is also served as manager of security for the Summer of Sound music festival.
+He also served as manager of security for the Summer of Sound music festival.

 “My legal representative will confirm that I have I never been arrested for or charged with any crime,” he said.